 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 1 to the consolidated financial statements, the Company has recurring losses from operations and negative operating cash flows and needs to obtain additional financing to be compliant with debt covenants through 2016.
 These issues raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
-The consolidated financial statements that might result from the outcome of this uncertainty.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.